On average, your neighbors pay $56 a monthSee Your Rates

 Lincoln is the capital city of Nebraska.
 If you’re a Lincoln driver looking for cheap auto insurance, we can help you.
 This page covers Lincoln’s insurance companies, laws, rates, and more.

 How much does car insurance cost in Lincoln, NE?
 Good news: insurance premiums in Lincoln are much lower than the national average.
-The average cost of auto insurance in Lincoln is $681.54 a year.
+The average cost of auto insurance in Nebraska is $681.54 a year.
 The annual average across the country is $889.01.

 Prices will vary depending on your coverage, driving history, and the total number of claims filed in your zip code.